Building Standalone Apps

 expo build:android or

-expo will start one for you.
+expo will start it automatically.

 When you run

-, Expo automatically publishes your app (with
+, Expo automatically publishes your app (with Classic Update's

-).
-In order to avoid accidentally publishing changes to your production app, you may want to use release channels
+command).
+To avoid accidentally publishing changes to your production app, you may want to use release channels

 expo build:android -t apk